 Vegetarians and Vegans, Take Note..

 Traditional Ukrainian cuisine is very carnivore-centric, thrifty and pragmatic.
-“With everything from braised tongue to fried brain on the menu, vegetarians might find themselves with limited options,” Amy from The Wayfarer’s Book tells us.
+“With everything from braised tongue to fried brain on the menu, vegetarians might find themselves with limited options,” Amy from The Wayfarer’s Book told us.
 However, it’s not impossible to find vegetarian – or even vegan – food.
-One in particular is Vegano Hooligano at Besarabsky market, which we hear has amazing falafel.
+One in particular is Vegano Hooligano at Besarabsky market, which we didn’t get to try but we heard has amazing falafel.